qasim/Airstream/README.md

 $ brew install carthage
 ```

-Then, to include Airstream in your project, specify it in your `Cartfile`:
+Then, to include Airstream in your project, specify it in your `Cartfile` (make sure it's in the same directory as your `.xcodeproj`):

 ```ruby
 github "qasim/Airstream" ~> 0.1